The demon goes by many names: ecommerce “reckoning,” exit “purgatory,” Amazon “arbitrage,” the “customer acquisition pricing parade.”

 Despite the release of numerous “native” purchasing features … social users aren’t buying.

-Rumors continue to swirl around Instagram and Facebook developing its own ecommerce sales platform and Mark Zukerberg took a leap in that direction earlier this year during Facebook’s earnings call.
+Rumors continue to swirl around Instagram and Facebook developing its own ecommerce sales platform and Mark Zukerberg took a leap in that direction last year during an earnings call.

 With low incentives to make native selling work, don’t expect salvation to come from the social media platforms (not immediately nor outside of a seismic acquisition).